watson/airplayer/README.md

 with the file you want to play as the first argument.

 The `airplayer` command will look for an Apple TV on your local network.
 When one is found, it will start playing the chosen video.
+Use the option `-i` to select the Apple TV to stream to.

 ```
 $ airplayer my-video.m4v